thomas2024-tech/updater/README.md

 - Access to Github

 ## Installation
 Both the updater and the firmwares are dockerized (via the respective Dockerfiles).
 Also examples of docker-compose.yml are also provided.
-Also the updater app (dockerized) is supposed to start as a system service (the respective .sh file is also provided).
+The updater app (dockerized) together with redis which both are part of the docker-compose.yml is supposed to start as a system service (the respective .sh file is also provided).

 ## Configuration
+Redis is configured by the redis file provided (it allows the access from all ip's and not just localhost)

 ## Usage